 - Folds down for storage and expands in use; Wi-Fi app control and a hose port for continuous drain.

 The Midea Cube is the unit to beat in 2026.
 Its two-part folding design lets it store far more water than a normal bucket, which solves the single most annoying part of owning a dehumidifier — constant emptying.
 It’s quick, it’s app-controlled, and it handles a large main floor or basement without breaking a sweat.
-If you only look at one model, look at this one.
+If you only look at one model, look at this one — and if you’re set on the brand, our best Midea dehumidifier guide ranks the full Cube lineup from the 20-pint bedroom unit to the 50-pint pump model.

 2. hOmeLabs HME1003 Wi-Fi — Best for Large Basements